michiel/gameoflife-coffee/README.md

 # Game of Life

-Conway's Game of Life in CoffeeScript
+Conway's Game of Life in CoffeeScript with various frontends (text, Canvas and RaphaelJS so far) and tests.

 Very much a work in progress